GorillaDev420/OS-lab1/docs/report.md

 1. **Ctrl-D Handling**:

-We utilized the `readline` function return value `line` (a char* pointer) to identity if the EOF is sent when user interacting with the shell.
+We utilized the `readline` function return value `line` (a char* pointer) to identify if the EOF is sent when the user interacts with the shell.
 If the `readline` return value is NULL, which means CTRL + D is passed to the shell process.
-In this case we can simply exit the shell process with the _exit() function.
+In this case, we can simply exit the shell process with the _exit() function.

 ``` C
 line = readline("> ");